 Covid-19 has strengthened digital transformation in public service delivery, at a global scale.
 It has become clear that the world needs to use technology and digital tools, to solve the large number of challenges we’re facing.
 ReSPA, UNDP and NALAS have taken an active role in identifying the needs of their stakeholders in this situation of pandemic, produced different reports, organized several important online events and provided valuable and practical recommendations for the follow up.

 27 oct.
 2020 time:15:45 pm – 16:30 pm CEST

 Session 2/1: Digital Economy: Supporting growth in digital entrepreneurship/ “E-commerce in COVID-19 times: How can a regional e-commerce market help?”

 E-Commerce has the potential to boost regional trade and significantly contribute to growth, job creation and strengthening of economic competitiveness.
-During the COVID-19 pandemic, a boost of e-commerce activities worldwide and also in the wester Balkan region could be observed, the growth of private individual e-commerce transactions in North Macedonia increased by 99% as compared to March 2019.
-The participants will present and confront the views of the business sector, development institutions and policy makers.
-In particular, they will discuss need for action and ongoing initiatives from the private and the public sector in the region with regards to regulation and self-regulation.
+During the COVID-19 pandemic, a boost of e-commerce activities worldwide and also in the Western Balkan region can be observed; for example the growth of private individual e-commerce transactions in North Macedonia increased by 99% as compared to March 2019.
+The participants presented and confronted the views of the business sector, development institutions and policy makers.
+In particular, they discussed the need for action and on-going initiatives from the private and the public sector in the region with regards to regulation and self-regulation.